From zero to launch: building an AI travel product

 CAC

-Shortly after, he outbreak of war in Gaza and Southern Lebanon severely impacted the tourism industry, halting demand and scaling plans.
+Shortly after, the outbreak of war in Gaza and Southern Lebanon severely impacted the tourism industry, halting demand and scaling plans.

 In response, a strategic partnership was formed with a startup studio in Saudi Arabia.
 However, we had no runway, investment, and minimal on-the-ground work in KSA.